Harleyoc1/JavaUtilities/README.md

 The aims of this project include:

-- Providing code I believe should be included in the JDK.
+- Providing features I believe should be included in the JDK.
 - Minimising effort required to use features already included in the JDK.

 ## Gradle Setup